~Helpful Hints for Decorating Coffee Tables~

 That doesn’t mean that you could not throw in a statement piece.
-For example, you could use neutral colors and then add a striking peacock blue bowl.
+For example, you could use neutral colors and then add a striking peacock-blue bowl.
 Don’t be afraid to throw in a random color, but be sure that the other pieces are alike in their color scheme.
 Make sure your “odd” colored item is flattering with the color of the rest of the display.

 This example is a coffee table that uses a combination of three colors.
 You can see that they pull off of each other.
-Because the rooster has all three colors, I am able to incorporate the other pieces with it.
+Because the rooster has all three colors, I am able to merge the other pieces with it.

 Helpful hint #5 ~ Just go with it!
 Shop your house and create an arrangement.
 I’m sure you will need to rearrange it.
 Then you will rearrange it again.
 You’ll probably want to swipe things out, just keep working.
 Be sure to try different pieces and color schemes.
-You will also need to try out various ways to display the items.
+You will also need to try various ways to display the items.

 Get up and walk around the table.
 Look at it from every angle and remember that your creation will be seen from all sides.